hossein1387/BARVINN/docs/software.rst

     Exporting input to input.hex

-As you can see, teh code generator provides a configuration for each layer of the input model.
-These values can be directly used in C/assebly code to program the MVU.
-The code generaotr also generates a weight hex file for each layer that can be used by the simulator to program the MVU rams.
+As you can see, the code generator provides a configuration for each layer of the input model.
+These values can be directly used in C/assembly code to program the MVU.
+The code generator also generates a weight hex file for each layer that can be used by the simulator to program the MVU rams.
 Finally, the code generator used the input ONNX model with OnnxRuntime engine to generate and expected results given a random input vector, both of which are also saved the generator code so that they can be used for verification purposes.